The myth and the reality

 Work Life balance is possible – it is not a rainbow-striped unicorn.
 There are people in our industry who have come up with some wonderful life hacks that work for them in order to balance these two bickering lovers.
-Join Moderator, Rick Banville as he speaks with a panel of PMs, TDs and SMs who are attempting concrete solutions.
-These might be personal strategies that work on a global stage or are work strategies that are bound by specific company policies.
-They may not have achieved perfection but they making the effort.
+Moderator, Rick Banville spoke with a panel of PMs, TDs and SMs who were attempting concrete solutions.
+These were a mix of personal strategies that work on a global stage and work strategies that are bound by specific company policies.
+They may not have achieved perfection but they were making the effort.

 DATE: Monday, December 9, 2019

 VENUE: Canadian Stage – Upstairs Theatre, 26 Berkeley Street, Toronto

 COST: $10 in advance / $15 at the door / $5 for students / $5 for remote access seats